Phil White, Director, Kingdom Games

 Participants, their friends and families have come from 38 different states (including Alaska, Hawaii, California, Oregon, and Washington) , five Canadian provinces, Mexico, Great Britain, India, Australia, Scotland, Ireland, United Arab Emirates, Saudi Arabia, Finland, Latvia, Russia, and France.

 Our athletes range from 4 to 78.
 15% to 20% are youth, 18 and under.
 Well over half of them are in their 40s, 50s, 60s, even 70s.
 Roughly 20% come from our local area.
 Another 25% come from other parts of Vermont.
 55% come from New England, the US, and around the world.

 Over 50% of our out-of-area participants return.
 And when they do, many bring their friends and families and stay for longer periods of time.
 We encourage them to slow down, come early, stay late, and check out the 10 Things We’d Do if we had an extra day or two in the Kingdom.

 Kevin Joubert of Towson, Maryland is just one example.
 He has swum the 10 mile course at Kingdom Swim every year since we started in 2009.
-He now plans his summer vacation around the Swim, joined by his wife and two daughters (who swim in our special youth friendly swims.)
+He now plans his summer vacation around the Swim.
 Our NEK swim week (8 lakes in 9 days) and our multi-day Tour de Kingdom (June Tour and Fall Foliage Tour) give participants a chance to “hang out” and fall in love with The Kingdom.

 Youth on the Move